Fiji crested iguana

-The Fiji crested iguana or Fijian crested iguana (Brachylophus vitiensis) is a critically endangered species of iguana native to some of the northwestern islands of the Fijiian archipelago, where it is found in dry forest on Yaduataba (west of Vanua Levu), Yadua, Macuata, Yaquaga, Devuilau (Goat island), Malolo, Monu and Monuriki.
+The Fiji crested iguana or Fijian crested iguana (Brachylophus vitiensis) is a critically endangered species of iguana native to some of the northwestern islands of the Fijiian archipelago, where it is found in dry forest on Yadua Taba (west of Vanua Levu), Yadua, Macuata, Yaquaga, Devuilau (Goat island), Malolo, Monu and Monuriki.

 Discovery

 The discovery of B. vitiensis is partially indebted to The Blue Lagoon.
-Part of the movie was filmed on a remote island in Fiji and shots of the native wildlife, including a large colorful iguanid, were included.
-Herpetologist Dr. John Gibbons of the University of the South Pacific had discovered the iguana on a different Fijian island, but it wasn't until his associate had spotted the same iguana among the film's wildlife that its larger range was known.
+Much of the movie was filmed on a remote island in Fiji and shots of the native wildlife, including a large colorful iguanid, were included.
+Herpetologist Dr. John Gibbons of the University of the South Pacific had discovered the iguana on a different Fijian island, but it was not until his associate had spotted the same iguana among the film's wildlife that its larger range was known.
 Gibbons described the new species in 1981 with reference to The Blue Lagoon.

 Taxonomy and etymology

 The generic name, Brachylophus, is derived from two Greek words: brachys (βραχῦς) meaning "short" and lophos (λοφος) meaning "crest" or "plume", denoting the short spiny crests along the back of this species.
 The specific name, vitiensis, is a Latin toponymic adjective derived from the Fijian word for Fiji.

 The species B. vitiensis is closely related to the Lau banded iguana (B. fasciatus) and Fiji banded iguana (B. bulabula).
 The southwest Pacific iguanas of the genus Brachylophus and the related extinct genus Lapitiguana are thought to be descended from ancestral iguanas that rafted 9,000 km west across the Pacific Ocean from the Americas, where their closest relatives are found.